ChrisFischer-MTA/Journaling-Application/README.md

 ## Installation and Usage Instructions
 ### Getting the Ollama API running
 #### If you have an Intel GPU
-The docker compose incorporates an ollama-intel docker container.
-If you are using an Intel GPU, it should pretty much work out of the box.
+Check out my homelab project.
+Just copy the docker compose.
+You'll need the ollama-api, journal, and postgres containers.

 #### If you have a Nvidia GPU
 NVIDIA users have it the easiest, I recommend checking out [this article](https://gist.github.com/usrbinkat/de44facc683f954bf0cca6c87e2f9f88) as it should give you some helpful information on how to set up the compose.
-The broad strokes: You'll need to get an ollama API endpoint listening with the container name ollama-api on the port xxxxx.
+The broad strokes: You'll need to get an ollama API endpoint listening.
 From there, the application during initialization should do all of the heavy lifting for you.
 By default, it'll grab Deepseek's r1-14b.

 ### Setting your .env file
 The docker compose references an env file.
 In the repository, the one that's included has all the ENV values you need, however, you'll need to set them yourself.
 The following values are required: